 Parking: Parking: The Old Manse has 2 parking spaces on the private drive, 2 parking spaces on the paved area directly in front of the property and 1 space to the right of the property

-Dog friendly: A maximum of 2 well-behaved dogs is permitted at a cost of £25 per dog
+Dog friendly: A maximum of 2 well-behaved dogs are permitted for an additional fee per dog

 The garden has a pond; please never leave young children unsupervised